With sales boom in mind, Gucci tightens grip on suppliers

 Gucci has bought out 10 local suppliers and said it was closing in on another 10, though the shift to what the brand considers internal production will for the most part involve creating joint ventures with external workshops or giving them exclusive contracts.

-Even that can help to stabilise production, however, when some manufacturers in Italy are vulnerable.
+Even that can help to stabilize production, however, when some manufacturers in Italy are vulnerable.

 Some are “tiny, almost family-like workshops which have know-how but where there are often questions over whether they are sustainable, or regarding succession,” said Olivier Salomon, managing director at consultancy Alix Partners in Paris.